You can have as many cross-team collaboration techniques as you have teams.

 This subtle difference can be even more complex when you have to manage many teams on many projects.

-But it doesn’t have to — if you apply the following techniques, you will grow confident in how you manage any change or cross-team collaboration challenge.
+But it doesn’t have to — if you apply the following techniques, you will grow confident in how you manage any change or team challenge.

 1. Practice trust, tolerance, and awareness.

-- Trust is about having the courage to change what needs to be changed.
+- Trust.
+Having the courage to change what needs to be changed.

-- Tolerance is about the acceptance of powerlessness to always direct projects to your will.
+- Tolerance.
+Acceptance of powerlessness to always direct projects to your will.

-- Awareness is about knowing the difference between the two.
+- Awareness.
+Knowing the difference between the two.

 Your primary role as a leader is to act by the principles of trust, tolerance, and awareness and set an example for your teams to follow.

-LISTEN TO THE VIRTUAL FRONTIER PODCAST AND MASTER CROSS-TEAM COLLABORATION:
+LISTEN TO THE VIRTUAL FRONTIER PODCAST TO LEARN MORE ABOUT EFFECTIVE COMMUNICATION AND COLLABORATION:

-Here are three examples of cross-team collaboration in practice:
+Here are three examples of cross-team collaboration techniques in practice:

 - Trust is earning your team’s loyalty by showing up consistently and acting upon promises.